PANAMA CANAL TRANSITS

 The Panama Canal is a lock-type canal, so it does not employ the convoy system.

-In 1983 the Canal adopted an optional transit reservation system with a daily a limited number of payable bookings.
+In 1983 the Canal adopted an optional transit reservation system with a daily, limited number of payable bookings.

 Each vessel is assigned a transit schedule in accordance with regulations governing pilotage and other restrictions imposed by the vessel's type, size, and/or cargo.